-Analysis of energy consumption and operational energy sources i.
-CO_2 emissions in 2021: 36.29 tonnes - In 2021 impacts related to the pandemic were still felt, which favoured a lower energy consumption and respective emissions;

-ii.
-CO_2 emissions in 2022: 31.48 tonnes - It proved possible to reduce CO_2 emissions by 13.25% despite the fact that, for most of 2022, the return to the office was a certainty and that Banco BAI Europa is growing rapidly in number of employees.
-From September 2022, BAIE will only operate with 100% renewable energy, thus eliminating this source of CO_2 and other greenhouse gas emissions.
-Additionally, if we analyse the impact per employee in 2022, with a total of 81 employees, we note that compared to 2021, with 63 employees, the CO_2 reduction was 32.81%.
+i.
+CO., emissions in 2021: 36.29 tonnes - In 2021 impacts related to the pandemic were still felt, which ii.
+CO., emissions in 2022: 31.48 tonnes - It proved possible to reduce CO., emissions by 13.25% despite the fact that, for most of 2022, the return to the office was a certainty and that Banco BAI Europa is growing rapidly in number of employees.
+From September 2022, BAIE will only operate with 100% renewable energy, thus eliminating this source of CO, and other greenhouse gas emissions.
+Additionally, if we analyse the impact per employee in 2022, with a total of 81 employees, we note that compared to 2021, iii.
+CO, emissions in 2023: 00.53 tonnes - Effective from October 2023, and with the expansion of the facilities in Lisbon, BAIE will no longer operate with 100% renewable energy.
+However, nearly 80% comes from these sources, with a significant impact on CO2 and other greenhouse gas emissions,

-iii.
-CO_2 emissions in 2023: 00.53 tonnes - Effective from October 2023, and with the expansion of the facilities in Lisbon, BAIE will no longer operate with 100% renewable energy.
-However, nearly 80% comes from these sources, with a significant impact on CO_2 and other greenhouse gas emissions, totalling a reduction of 98.32% compared to consumption in 2022.
-Limit non-reusable items Replacing sugar packets with sugar bowls.
-Eliminating disposable cups and straws.
-Replacing capsule coffee machines in pantries with bean-to-cup machines, in order to eliminate capsule waste. : ESG tip of the week • Internal communication, on a monthly basis, on topics aimed at raising awareness and increasing the knowledge of employees about energy and waste consumption, saving and production, among other topics related to Social and Governance factors. http:// External Communication Restructuring the institutional website page dedicated to Sustainability and Social Responsibility in order to showcase BAIE's work in this field.
-Training activities • An in-house training activity was held on 4 December, attended by more than 50 participants from the Associação Portuguesa para a Promoção do Hidrogénio , with the aim of increasing knowledge about the role of green hydrogen in the energy transition.
-Volunteering activities • On 26 May, a clean-up initiative was organised in Mata dos Medos, on the Costa da Caparica, in collaboration with the ICNF (Instituto da Conservação da Natureza e das Florestas) and involving 35 employees, with a view to protecting biodiversity and the native forest.
+• Replacing capsule coffee machines in pantries with bean-to-cup machines, in order to eliminate

+• Internal communication, on a monthly basis, on topics aimed at raising awareness and increasing the knowledge of employees about energy and waste consumption, saving and production, among other

+· Restructuring the institutional website page dedicated to Sustainability and Social Responsibility in

+• An in-house training activity was held on 4 December, attended by more than 50 participants from the Associação Portuguesa para a Promoção do Hidrogénio, with the aim of increasing knowledge about the

+• On 26 May, a clean-up initiative was organised in Mata dos Medos, on the Costa da Caparica, in collaboration with the ICNF (Instituto da Conservação da Natureza e das Florestas) and involving 35 employees, with a view to protecting biodiversity and the native forest.

-- Increased communication on the impact of installing the OceanHero extension in your browser (for every 5 browser searches with this extension, OceanHero funds the collection of a plastic bottle by deprived people, who thereby benefit directly and indirectly from this clean-up in coastal areas). - OceanHero is a social enterprise, with no equivalent in the Portuguese regulatory framework, but similar in action to an NGO (environmental non-governmental organisation), which invests all its proceeds (advertising in browsers, paid for by companies), obtained from searches carried out by users using browsers with the add-on installed.
+- Increased communication on the impact of installing the OceanHero extension in your browser (for every 5 browser searches with this extension, OceanHero funds the collection of a plastic bottle by deprived people, who thereby benefit directly and indirectly from this clean-up in coastal areas). - OceanHero is a social enterprise, with no equivalent in the Portuguese regulatory framework, but similar in action to a NGO (environmental non-governmental organisation), which invests all its proceeds (advertising in browsers, paid for by companies), obtained from searches carried out by users using browsers with the add-on installed.
 With these proceeds, they fund the collection of plastic bottles from rivers, beaches and oceans by people from underprivileged coastal communities in developing countries.
 As a result, with this indirect support from BAIE employees, 1,457 bottles have been collected since April 2022 This polluting and abandoned plastic is valued and becomes a resource for people in environmentally, socially and economically vulnerable situations in different regions of the planet, simultaneously supporting local communities and global ocean health.